Anurzeuii/testing-for-gov-parity/README.md

 <h2>Additional USGOV Limitations:</h2>
 <ol>
-<li>1.
-For Compute instances, feature “refresh token lasting more than 24 hours” is not available in USGOV. </li>
+<li>	For Compute instances, feature “refresh token lasting more than 24 hours” is not available in USGOV. </li>
-<li>2.
-Model Profiling does not support 4 CPU in USGov-Arizona.   </li>
+<li>	Model Profiling does not support 4 CPU in USGov-Arizona.   </li>
-<li>3.
-Sample notebook may not work, if it needs access to public data in USGOV.</li>
+<li>	Sample notebook may not work, if it needs access to public data in USGOV.</li>
-<li>4.
-For Sovereign Clouds, The CLI command for Vnet/Forced tunneling does not return IP ranges: please use the list which contains the IPs for USGOV cloud.</li>
+<li>	For Sovereign Clouds, The CLI command for Vnet/Forced tunneling does not return IP ranges: please use the list which contains the IPs for USGOV cloud.</li>
 </ol>